Jmcguire93/block-users-app/README.md

 $ rails server
 ```

-You can then log in as the sample administrative user with the email `engineering-test@singleops.com` and password `SingleOps`.
+You can then log in as the sample administrative user with the email `engineering-test@company.com` and password `company`.

 ## Original source

 This example app is derived from the sample application from
-[*Ruby on Rails Tutorial:
+[_Ruby on Rails Tutorial:
-Learn Web Development with Rails*](https://www.railstutorial.org/)
+Learn Web Development with Rails_](https://www.railstutorial.org/)
 (6th Edition)
 by [Michael Hartl](http://www.michaelhartl.com/).